Windows 8: Removed features

 Several notable features were removed in Windows 8: support for playing DVD-Video was removed from Windows Media Player due to the cost of licensing the necessary decoders (especially for devices which do not include optical disc drives at all) and the prevalence of online streaming services.
 For the same reasons, Windows Media Center is not included by default on Windows 8, but Windows Media Center and DVD playback support could be purchased in the "Pro Pack" (which upgrades the system to Windows 8 Pro) or the "Media Center Pack" add-on for Windows 8 Pro.
 As with prior versions, third-party DVD player software can still be used to enable DVD playback.
+Also, Windows Media Player itself is no longer the default media player software in Windows 8, replaced by Xbox Music and Xbox Video, but remains covertly pre-installed.

 Backup and Restore, the backup component of Windows, was deprecated.
 It still shipped with Windows 8 and continues to work on preset schedules, but it was pushed to the background and can only be accessed through a Control Panel applet called "Windows 7 File Recovery".
 Shadow Copy, a component of Windows Explorer that once saved previous versions of changed files, no longer protects local files and folders.
 It can only access previous versions of shared files stored on a Windows Server computer.
 The subsystem on which these components worked, however, is still available for other software to use.

 Support for older XPDM and VGA display adapter drivers was removed in favor of heightened kernel stability, GPU scheduling performance and security.

 Hardware requirements

 PCs

 The minimum system requirements for Windows 8 are higher than those of Windows 7.
-The CPU must support the Physical Address Extension (PAE), NX bit, and SSE2 instruction sets and at least two cores.
+The CPU must support the Physical Address Extension (PAE), NX bit, and SSE2 instruction sets.
+Official processor support for Windows 8 is limited to Intel Core and AMD Athlon 64 and later CPUs.
 Windows Store apps require a screen resolution of 1024×768 or higher to run; a resolution of 1366×768 or higher is required to use the snap functionality.
 To receive certification, Microsoft requires candidate x86 systems to resume from standby in 2 seconds or less.